Yale-DMAC/barcode_search/README.md

 The tool creates two outfiles - a program log and a CSV outfile containing collection and container data.

 The log file contains status and error messages recorded during script runtime.
-Check this file if the program stops unexpectedly.

 The following data is included on the output CSV: